obokhove/FDnumerics2024/FEM/readme.md

 The exercise on FEM modelling via Firedrake is found in the FEM folder.

 Sample Firedrake programs:
-- Poisson equation (codes in named folder) via weak formulation and minimisation (Yang Lu with Robin Furze)
+- for Poisson equation (codes in named folder) via weak formulation and minimisation (Yang Lu with Robin Furze, added comments by OB)
 - Load Firedrake environment, go to directory with (downloaded) file
-- Type >> python3 Poissons_eq_v2.py
+- To run code type >> python3 Poissons_eq_v2.py

 ## Paraview instructions